 This Notice does not apply to information collected from or about current or former employees, contractors, volunteers, and other workers at San Francisco State University as part of their employment or working relationship with San Francisco State University.

 Except as specifically described, our Sites are operated in accordance with the laws of the United States.
 Please read this Notice carefully to understand our policies and practices regarding your information and how we will treat it.
 This Notice reflects the University’s current practices and may change from time to time, so please check the Notice periodically for updates.
+This Notice was last updated on September 22, 2022.

 In this Notice, “personal information” means any information that identifies or describes an individual user of the Sites, including, but not limited to, the user’s name, social security number, physical description, address, telephone number, education, financial matters, medical or employment history, password, email address, and information that reveals any network location or identity.
 If you are located in the European Economic Area (EEA), “personal information” includes all personal data as defined under EEA laws (including “sensitive personal information” which is provided enhanced protections under those laws).